-He wanted to thank John for the ministry of Youth Mentoring and the life changing effect it had on his life.
-He is currently enrolled in Culinary Institute and has a promising future.
+He wanted to thank John for the ministry of Youth Mentoring and the life-changing effect it had on his life.
+He is currently enrolled in the Culinary Institute and has a promising future.
 He is happy and well adjusted and has had a good life with many happy memories, which he credits to his Youth Mentoring match.
-He related that he has a brother who did not get matched with a Youth Mentoring volunteer and unfortunately, that brother has been in and out of trouble for years, is not happy and has no plan for a future.
+He related that he has a brother who did not get matched with a Youth Mentoring volunteer and unfortunately, that brother has been in and out of trouble for years, is not happy, and has no plan for a future.

 The copy of the birthday card was from the young man, Joe, to his mentor, Jim.
 In the card, Joe had written that he appreciates that Jim always tells him he is a good young man and that the good traits he shows he learned from Jim.
 He finished the card by saying, “You really are an awesome friend.”